The best dog breeds for families come in all shapes and sizes... just like the families they love so much!

-If the hugely popular Labrador Retriever is the first breed that springs to mind when you think about a family dog, then you certainly wouldn't be wrong..... because Labs can make fantastic pets.
+The hugely popular Labrador Retriever is often the first breed that springs to mind, and Labs do make fantastic pets, but.....

 Getting a new puppy is one of those situations that easily lends itself to 'impulse buying'.
 ALL puppies are adorable, and pretty much irresistable, so it's definitely a good idea to do some research and have a good idea of the type of dog that you want BEFORE you start actually looking at puppies.